Last updated on September 11th, 2021 at 01:13 pm

 I don’t know enough about the subject matter to know if the first two are, indeed, illegitimate.
 I don’t know if it’s illegitimate to use the vaccine virus, and I don’t know if it’s illegitimate to use animal antibodies here – apparently, it’s legitimate at least in some circumstances, depending on how they were used.

 But if test results were faked, that’s clearly dishonest and unacceptable.
 At the least, it raises concerns about the process and the ability to trust the vaccine.
 At worst it can mean that children are less protected against a potentially harmful disease than government and others believe and that such lesser protection increases the chances of outbreaks.

 Krahling and Wlochowski claim that when the other methods did not work, faking test result is what Merck resorted to – and that their warning to superiors that data was faked was not acted upon and resulted in steps taken against them.
 It’s a very, very serious allegation.

 The decision on the Motion to Dismiss

 Merck filed a motion to dismiss using a number of legal arguments.

 Merck’s main legal claim against the suit was that the relators’ claim was, in fact, that Merck violated its labeling requirements – and that such a violation was something that only the FDA can act on: because it’s already covered by another act – the Food, Drug and Cosmetics Act – the False Claims Act doesn’t apply.
-In its documents, Merck pointed out that the relators reported their concerns to FDA, and the suit stems from their unhappiness with the FDA’s response.
+In its documents, Merck pointed out that the relators reported their concerns to the FDA, and the suit stems from their unhappiness with the FDA’s response.